sanju99/snakemake_tutorial_BST281/README.md

 ### 1.4 Minimal Environment

 I created a minimal environment file, in which only `snakemake=7.32.4` and direct dependencies are installed.
 It can be found at `envs/snakemake_minimal.yaml`.
 An environment generated from this file will not be able to generate an image of the DAG, but it can run the workflow.
-If this still doesn't work, try running the following (which is how I generated the YAML file):
+If this still doesn't work, try running the following (which is how I created the environment from which I generated the YAML file):

 ```bash
 conda create -n snakemake_tutorial_BST281 snakemake=7.32.4 -c bioconda -c conda-forge -c anaconda -c defaults